redis/redis-doc/topics/modules-api-ref.md

 * `RedisModuleEvent_ReplBackup`

+    WARNING: Replication Backup events are deprecated since Redis 7.0 and are never fired.
+    See RedisModuleEvent_ReplAsyncLoad for understanding how Async Replication Loading events are now triggered when repl-diskless-load is set to swapdb.

-    Called when diskless-repl-load config is set to swapdb, And redis needs to backup the the current database for the possibility to be restored later.
+    Called when repl-diskless-load config is set to swapdb, And redis needs to backup the the current database for the possibility to be restored later.
 A module with global data and maybe with aux_load and aux_save callbacks may need to use this